Toowoombawest/ChurchWebsite/content/resources.md

 ---
 title : "Resources"
-description : "Hugo, the world's fastest framework for building websites" date : "2019-02-28" aliases : ["about-us", "about-hugo", "contact"] author : "Hugo Authors"
+description : "Resources for the church" date : "2021-02-28"

+author : "Church"
 ---

-### Pastoral services
+#### Pastoral services

+### BAPTISM

 Baptisms are performed at our regular Sunday services.

 If you or a member of your family would like to be baptised, we'd love to talk to you about the process.

-BAPTISM

 As a part of the process leading up to Baptism we would ask that you attend a church service and a preparation meeting following the service on the first Sunday of the month (Unless otherwise arranged with the Parish Priest).
 This is a meeting when the priest or priest's representative will take you through the details of the celebration.

-​

-As a part of organising your Baptism you will need to think about who you want to have as sponsors or godparents.
+​As a part of organising your Baptism you will need to think about who you want to have as sponsors or godparents.
 Normally three godparents are chosen.
 Two are of the same gender as the child.
 However, two or four godparents can be chosen.
 There is a requirement that the godparents be baptised Christians.
 This is because they are making a promise and a commitment for the child to be a member of the Church and to believe the Christian faith.
 However, they do not necessarily have to be members of the Anglican Church.
 If, however, the Godparents you would like are not baptised you may like to invite them to consider baptism for themselves.

 Costs

 There is no fee for a baptism conducted during a service.
 It is a privilege and a pleasure for us to be able to offer this sacrament.
 If you wish, however, to make a donation, you may put it in the offering plate that is circulated during the service or give it to the priest who takes your baptism service.

 Should you wish to have a baptism service outside regular services, a fee is incurred.
 Please discuss this with the priest.

 To Make an Enquiry

 If you have any questions or would like to organise a Baptism please contact the Parish Office on (07) 4638 5521.
 Rev Pauline will be only to happy to speak to you and help your organise this special occasion.

-Wedding
+### Funeral

 If you are on this page because you have just lost a loved one, we are so sorry.
 Please accept our sympathies.
 We hope that is some way we may be able to assist you at this time.